mikee47/Sming-UPnP/README.rst

 Discovery
    UPnP requires a minimal amount of information exchange to advertise services, however device descriptions can be relatively large and therefore unsafe to manipulate in a limited RAM system.

-Sming's template streams are the ideal solution to this problem.
+   Sming's template streams are one possible solution to this problem.

-   The IMPORT_FSTR feature allows applications to easily define their own descriptions (templates or otherwise), however all the standard templates can form part of this library.
-Whilst this consumes PROGMEM, only those actually used by an application will be linked.
+   The IMPORT_FSTR feature allows applications to easily define their own descriptions (templates or otherwise).
 The alternative is to use SPIFFS, however when :issue:`Partition Tables <1676>` are supported this will provide the best of both worlds.

+   However, the application should not normally need to do all this as the framework will, by default, enumerate device fields and build the device description information 'on the fly'.

 Memory efficiency
    Much of the UPnP framework is concerned with discovery and notification, which requires a significant